-If we place additional assumptions on the likelihood function (essentially, that it can be bounded away from zero), then we can additionally guarantee a positive lower bound for the normalised effective sample size (NESS), an indicator commonly used to assess the numerical stability of particle filters.
-Remarkably, this property {\em cannot} be guaranteed when the jittering step in the proposed algorithm is removed.
-The importance of this step has also been shown by means of computer simulations, which illustrate the performance of the proposed scheme and show how the method actually collapses without jittering.
+As a consequence, if $K=NM$ is the total number of particles in the state space, then the optimal allocation for the proposed nested particle filter is $N=M=\sqrt{K}$ and the errors converge as $K^{-\frac{1}{4}}$ in $L_p$, while the SMC$^2$ scheme, with $M$ fixed, converges as $K^{-\frac{1}{2}}$.

+The proposed algorithm can be combined with a SMC$^2$ scheme for practical convenience.
+For example, one may run a standard SMC$^2$ algorithm on the initial part of the observation sequence (possibly a few tens or a few hundreds of observations, depending on the problem and the available computational resources) to take advantage of its faster convergence rate and then switch to a recursive nested particle filter (Algorithm \ref{alRA}) when the computational cost of batch processing becomes too high.

+We also note that the continuity argument that leads to the derivation the the recursive nested particle filter, and the theoretical framework for the analysis of the resulting approximations, can be extended to other similar filtering algorithms.
+For example, it would be relatively straightforward to obtain a recursive version of the original IBIS algorithm of \citep{Chopin02}.